jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who— (a) intentionally interrupts the proceedings of the Tribunal or otherwise misbehaves while the Tribunal is sitting; or (b) intentionally and without lawful excuse disobeys an order or direction of a member of the Tribunal in the course of any proceedings before the Tribunal.
-(3) A member of the Tribunal may order the exclusion from a sitting of the Tribunal of any person whose behaviour, in the member's opinion, constitutes an offence against this section, whether or not the person is charged with the offence or any other offence; and any member of the police may take any steps reasonably necessary to enforce the exclusion.
+(3) A member of the Tribunal may order the exclusion from a sitting of the Tribunal of any person whose behaviour, in the member's opinion, constitutes an offence against this section, whether or not the person is charged with the offence or any other offence; and any constable may take any steps reasonably necessary to enforce the exclusion.

 ### 14 Power to amend charges
 The Tribunal may, at any time during the hearing of any charge laid under section 75, amend the charge in any way.